mastefano64/AppMasterDetail/README.md

 For further details, you can find the project on GitHub or in the live demo.

-###Appendix 1
+### Appendix 1

-####In this section, you'll find the list of input and output properties of the master-detail control.
+#### In this section, you'll find the list of input and output properties of the master-detail control.

-- @Input **config: MasterDetailConfig**: Use this property to set the current configuration.
+- **@Input config: MasterDetailConfig**: Use this property to set the current configuration.

-- @Input **column: IColumns[]**: Use this property to define the columns if a tabular detail panel "*enableDetailTable*" has been enabled (as it uses ngx-datatable internally).
+- **@Input column: IColumns[]**: Use this property to define the columns if a tabular detail panel "*enableDetailTable*" has been enabled (as it uses ngx-datatable internally).
 Define the columns that will be displayed, specifying their settings.

-- @Input **datasource: IResult**: Contains the data returned from a REST call.
+- **@Input datasource: IResult**: Contains the data returned from a REST call.
 The contract is defined by "*IResult*"

-- @Input **startpage: number**: Specifies an optional starting page.
+- **@Input startpage: number**: Specifies an optional starting page.

-- @Output **detailtableselection: TableRowsSelectionArgs**: This event is triggered when rows are selected in the tabular view "*enableDetailTable*" It is necessary to enable this functionality in the configuration using the "*enableDetailTableSelection*" option.
+- **@Output detailtableselection: TableRowsSelectionArgs**: This event is triggered when rows are selected in the tabular view "*enableDetailTable*" It is necessary to enable this functionality in the configuration using the "*enableDetailTableSelection*" option.

-- @Output **detailtableaction: TableEditActionArgs**: This event is triggered when edit operations are performed in the tabular view "*enableDetailTable*" Specify the desired operations using the "*tableEditField*" array.
+- **@Output detailtableaction: TableEditActionArgs**: This event is triggered when edit operations are performed in the tabular view "*enableDetailTable*" Specify the desired operations using the "*tableEditField*" array.
 You can also define custom commands custom1, custom2, custom3.

-- @Output **changepaginationitem: PagingArgs**: This event is triggered when a page change is made using internal pagination.
+- **@Output changepaginationitem: PagingArgs**: This event is triggered when a page change is made using internal pagination.

-####In questa sezione troverete le proprietà dell'oggetto **MasterDetailConfig**
+#### In this section you will find the properties of the **MasterDetailConfig** object

 - **typeMaster: TypeMaster**: The "**typeMaster**" parameter can have the following values: "**many**" or "**one**" In the first case, data is loaded all at once and then internal pagination is used.
 In the second case, one data item is loaded at a time, and external pagination is used (many => pagesize=9999 => count=N - items=0.N - one => pagesize=1 => count=N - items=0.1).
 Default is "many."